Abbreviation - Buzzword

 The words readily used by an individual when speaking and writing.

-Active voice is the verb form in which the subject of the sentence performs or causes the action expressed by the verb.
+Active voice is a type of sentence or clause in which the subject performs or causes the action expressed by the verb.

 An ad hominem argument is based on the failings of an adversary rather than on the merits of the case; a logical fallacy that involves a personal attack.